-- 4 medium-sized potatoes (600 g)
+- 4 medium-sized (600 g) potatoes

-- 1/4 cup coconut milk canned (60 ml) (*see recipe notes)
+- 1/4 cup (60 ml) coconut milk canned (see notes)

 - 1/2 tsp nutmeg (or more/less to taste)

-- black pepper, sea salt to taste
+- Black pepper, sea salt to taste

-- Rinse lentils under running water.
-I prefer to soak my lentils for about 15 minutes in lukewarm water but this step is optional (discard the water afterwards).
+- You can watch the video in the post for visual instructions.Rinse lentils under running water.
+I prefer to soak the lentils for at least 15 minutes in lukewarm water (discard the water afterwards).

-- Add mushrooms, dried parsley, thyme, oregano, white wine (optional), balsamic vinegar, soy sauce (or tamari/coconut aminos to taste) and fry for a further 3-5 minutes.
+- Add mushrooms, dried parsley, thyme, oregano, white wine (optional), balsamic vinegar, soy sauce (or tamari/coconut aminos to taste), and fry for a further 3-5 minutes.